Pay Attention to Evolution: Time Series Forecasting with Deep Graph-Evolution Learning: Extended Methods

 \paragraph{Baselines Algorithms.} Open-source Python libraries provided the time series and machine learning algorithms used along with the experiments.
 Time series algorithms came from the statsmodels\footnote{Available at \url{https://www.statsmodels.org/stable/index.html}.}, while the machine learning ones majorly from the Scikit-Learn\footnote{Available at \url{https://scikit-learn.org/stable/}.}.
-Further algorithms, such as XGBoost\footnote{Available at \url{https://xgboost.readthedocs.io/en/latest/}.}, LGBM\footnote{Available at \url{https://lightgbm.readthedocs.io/en/latest/}.}, and CatBoost\footnote{Available at \url{https://catboost.ai/}.}, have a proprietary, open-source implementation, which was preferred over the others.
+Further algorithms, such as XGBoost\footnote{Available at \url{https://xgboost.readthedocs.io/en/latest/}.}, LGBM\footnote{Available at \url{https://lightgbm.readthedocs.io/en/latest/}.}, and CatBoost\footnote{Available at \url{https://catboost.ai/}.}, have a proprietary open-source implementation, which was preferred over the others.
 We used the default hyperparameters over all the experiments, performing no fine-tuning.
 However, because all the datasets we tested are strictly positive, we forced all the negative output to become zero, such as made by a ReLU activation function.

 A list with names and algorithms tested along with the experiments is provided in Tab~\ref{tab:algorithms}, which contains more algorithms than we reported in the main paper.
-That because we are listing all algorithms, even the ones that were removed from the pipeline due to being incapable of working with the input data and yielding exceptions.
+That because we are listing all algorithms, even those removed from the pipeline due to being incapable of working with the input data and yielding exceptions.

 \savegeometry{geom} \newgeometry{margin=45pt}

 \loadgeometry{geom}

 \paragraph{Note.} The hyperparameters from above are shared across all the datasets; the other ones follow as in Tab.~\ref{tab:hyperparameters-1}.